How to Get Into the University of Michigan: Acceptance Rate and Admissions Strategies

 Tips for Applying to Michigan

-- The school will be test-optional again for the 2021-22 cycle, but they do encourage any students not submitting ACT or SAT results to include AP scores or any other relevant test scores.
+- Firstly, the school will be test-optional again for the 2023 and 2024 cycles, but they do encourage any students not submitting ACT or SAT results to include AP scores or any other relevant test scores.

-- Make sure to dedicate sufficient time and effort to the supplemental essays required by Michigan.
-In the 2021-22 cycle, there are two required prompts in addition to the 650-word Common App essay.
+- Lastly, make sure to dedicate sufficient time and effort to the supplemental essays required by Michigan.
+There are two required prompts in addition to the 650-word Common App essay:

 - Everyone belongs to many different communities and/or groups defined by (among other things) shared geography, religion, ethnicity, income, cuisine, interest, race, ideology, or intellectual heritage.
 Choose one of the communities to which you belong, and describe that community and your place within it.
 (Required for all applicants; 300 word limit)